Ashe2A/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

 ## 8. To uppercase
 ### [`8-uppercase.py`](8-uppercase.py)
-* Function that turns lowercase letters of a string into uppercase ones, using 2 `print` functions with string format, one loop, and neither `str.upper()` or `str.isupper()`, imports nor modules.
+* Function that turns lowercase letters of a string into uppercase ones, using 2 `print` functions with string format, one loop, and neither of the `upper()` nor `isupper()` methods, nor imports nor modules.
 ### [`8-main.py`](8-main.py)
 * **Tests:**
     * `"best"`: `"BEST"`